Securing Infrastructure Access at Scale in Large Enterprises

 Does Teleport support authentication via OIDC, SAML, or Active Directory?

-Teleport offers this feature for the Enterprise Cloud and Enterprise versions of Teleport.
+Teleport offers this feature for the Enterprise (Cloud) and Enterprise (Self-Hosted) versions of Teleport.

 Does Teleport support provisioning users via SCIM?

-Teleport supports SCIM provisioning for Okta via the hosted Okta integration, available in the Enterprise Cloud and Enterprise versions of Teleport.
+Teleport supports SCIM provisioning for Okta via the hosted Okta integration, available in the Enterprise (Cloud) and Enterprise (Self-Hosted) versions of Teleport.

 Refer to the hosted Okta integration guide for details on setting up and configuring SCIM support.